wdi-sf-july/notes/week_03_intro_web_applications/day_03_SQL/apartment_lab.md

 3. Show all the data in the owners table.
 4. Show the names of all owners.
 5. Show the ages of all of the owners in ascending order.
-6. Show the name of any owner whose name is Donald.
+6. Show the name of an owner whose name is Donald.
 7. Show the age of all owners who are older than 30.
 8. Show the name of all owners whose name starts with an E.
 9. Add an owner named John who is 33 years old to the owners table.